 Translation: Therefore, being evening of that day, the first of sabbath, the doors having been shut where the disciples were because of the fear of the Judeans, Jesus came and stood in the midst and he said to them, "Peace to you."
 And when he said this, he showed to them the hands and the side.
 Then, the disciples rejoiced, seeing the Lord.
 Then, Jesus said to them again, "Peace to you.
 Just as the Father has sent me, so I send you."
 And when he had said this, he breathed and said to them, "Receive the holy spirit.
 If you release the sins of any, they have been released to them, and if you might hold (the sins) of any, they have been held."

-Background and situation: The scene is quickly set.
-It is the evening of that first Easter, and the doors "had been shut" by the disciples because of their fear of the Judeans.
-The fear of the Judeans is not unreasonable, of course, considering that Jesus had just been crushed by Judean forces.
+Background and situation: It is the evening of Easter.
+The doors "had been shut" by the disciples because of their fear of the Judeans (ioudaioi).
+Fear of the Judeans would not be unreasonable, considering that Jesus had just been crushed by Judean forces.